nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The STARTDATE and STARTTIME provided should be earlier than ENDDATE and ENDTIME.
 * The ENDDATE and ENDTIME provided cannot be a past date time.
 * Existing values will be updated to the input values.
 * When editing tags/categories, the existing tags/categories of the event will be removed i.e. adding of tags/categories is not cumulative.
 * You can remove all the event’s tags by typing `t/` without specifying any tags after it.
   Similarly, you can remove all the event’s categories by typing `c/` without specifying any categories after it.

 Examples:
-* `edit_event 1 n/editedEventName` edits the name of the first event (if present in SOChedule) to be `editedEventName`.
+* `edit_event 1 n/editedEventName` edits the name of the first event (if present in the event list) to be `editedEventName`.
-* `edit_event 2 sd/2021-03-18 t/` edits the start date of the second event (if present in SOChedule) to be `2021-03-18` and clears all existing tags.
+* `edit_event 2 sd/2021-03-18 t/` edits the start date of the second event (if present in the event list) to be `2021-03-18`and clears all existing tags.

 [Return to Feature List](#feature-list)

 ### Listing all events: `list_event`
-Lists all events from SOChedule Event Scheduler.
+Lists all events from the event list.

 Format: `list_event`

 [Return to Feature List](#feature-list)

 ### Getting today's events: `today_event`
-Lists all events whose duration have overlap with today from the Event Scheduler.
+Lists all events whose duration have overlap with today from the event list.

 Format: `today_event`